I often hear from moms who:

 That is right: Your romantic life is none of your ex’s business.
 Nor is his yours.

-Now, you may follow Gwyneth Paltrow and the pat divorce advice that informs you to constantly communicate with your ex and involve them in all decisions that involve the kids.
+Now, you may follow Gwyneth Paltrow and the pat divorce advice that informs you to constantly communicate with your ex and involve them in all decisions that involve the kids, which you can do with a co-parenting app like Our Family Wizard (especially if you and your ex don’t always get along).
 Some people have really beautiful relationships with their exes, or friendly or civilized relationships.
 That’s great.
 As in any relationship — platonic, romantic, familial, professional — you conduct yourself with dignity and according to the understanding of disclosure with the other party.

 But that is an agreement — implicit or explicit — with that person.
 That is not the law of co-parenting for every family.